AndreeaMica/Proiect-TM/README.md

    ### 1.1   Project Objective

-The scope of the final project for ITF Manual & Automation Testing Course is to use all gained knowledge through the course and apply them in practice using a live application.
+The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice using a live application.

 Application under test: [OrangeHRM](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login)